leonseng/blog-hugo/content/posts/learning-istio/securing-egress-traffic-with-mtls.md

       endpoints:
       - address: 10.1.1.4
     ```
-1. a `VirtualService` to route traffic destined for the external service, and converting the HTTP port (`80`) to the HTTPS port (`9443`).
+1. A `VirtualService` to route traffic destined for the external service, and converting the HTTP port (`80`) to the HTTPS port (`9443`).
 Note that this is just a port number change, the protocol is still HTTP at this point.
     ```
     apiVersion: networking.istio.io/v1alpha3
     kind: VirtualService